Over 100,000 rod/days to choose from!

 Our 14 named pools can offer fly fishing and spinning from both bank and boat, as well as harling when conditions allow.
 Bank fishing is without a personal ghillie, however a ghillie will be available at the start of the day to show you the best places.
 Boat fishing is for a minimum of two rods.
 With sufficient notice we can also arrange for a personal bank ghillie.

 Pools such as the March Pool, Boxwood Bush, House Pool, Apple Haugh and Islamouth offer great sport in high water levels, while in lower water you can fish the Tunnel Stream, Tunnel Hole, Boxwood Boils, Cormorant Tree and Castle Pools.

-We have fly and spinning rods available for guests to use and our head ghillie Calum McRoberts is always happy to advise in advance of your trip on the best tackle for the conditions.
+We have fly and spinning rods available for guests to borrow (flies and lures can be purchased at the hut) and our head ghillie Calum McRoberts is always happy to advise in advance of your trip on the best tackle for the conditions.

 Our newly renovated Ferry Cottage boathouse is spacious and extremely well appointed, with a kitchen, a large oak banquet table, stove and WC.
 The Meikleour House fishing hut is a little gem that can be booked at no extra cost for private parties.

 We can also arrange for accommodation on the estate at our award winning hotel the Meikleour Arms (AA Pub of Year2019/20) .
 The Meikleour Arms offers 11 stylish bedrooms and serves renowned country food.
 The hotel also has serviced cottages (1, 2 and 3 bedrooms) in the village and at Walled Garden near the River.
 Dogs stay for free and are allowed in some parts of the restaurant